elastic/connectors/docs/DEVELOPING.md

 ##### `oracle_protocol`

-Protocol which connector use to established connection.
-Default value is `TCP`. i.e. For secured connection, user needs to pass `TCPS`.
+Protocol which the connector uses to establish a connection.
+Default value is `TCP`. i.e. For a secured connection, a user needs to pass `TCPS`.

 ##### `oracle_home`

 Path of the Oracle home directory to run connector with thick mode for secured connection.
 Default value is `None`.

 ##### `wallet_configuration_path`

 Path of the directory where oracle configuration files are present.
 Only applicable while configuration files are not at default location.
 Default value is `None`.

 ### Setup for a secured connection with Oracle
- - User needs to install Oracle service in system where connector is running.
+ - User needs to install the Oracle service on the system where the connector is running.
- - Set the `oracle_home` parameter to the location of your Oracle home directory, If configuration files are not at default location set `wallet_configuration_path` parameter.
+ - Set the `oracle_home` parameter to the location of your Oracle home directory, if configuration files are not at default location set `wallet_configuration_path` parameter.
   - Now create a directory to store the wallet.
 ```shell
 $ mkdir $ORACLE_HOME/ssl_wallet